 - Remote control of the infected machine: Allows complete control over the PC and full access to the corporate network.
 It is typically done via a graphical, desktop-sharing system that is used to remotely control another computer, such as virtual network computing tools.

 - Advanced evasion techniques: Designed to evade antivirus and other traditional security controls.

 - Anti-research techniques: A variety of sophisticated features designed to thwart malware researchers from analyzing the malware and understanding its internal operations or attack methods.

-Although the trend of using such malware for APT-style attacks has been seen for a few years now, many are still not aware of it.
-APTs are still referred to as highly targeted attacks that utilize custom tools specifically designed to target an organization or a group of organizations.
+Although the trend of using such malware for APT-style attacks has been observed for several years now, many are still not aware of it; APTs are still regarded as highly targeted attacks that utilize custom tools specifically designed to target a single organization or group of organizations.

-The graphs below, based on IBM Trusteer research, show a heat map of massively distributed APT malware infection rates per country:
+The graphs below, based on IBM Trusteer research, show a heat map of massively distributed APT malware infection rates by country:

 Protecting Against Massively Distributed APTs